Poisoning can occur when you inhale, swallow, or touch something that makes you very ill. Some poisons can cause death.

 Other health problems can also cause some of these symptoms.
 However, if you think someone has been poisoned, you should act quickly.

 Not all poisons cause symptoms right away.
 Sometimes symptoms come on slowly or occur hours after exposure.

 What to do in Case of Poisoning

 The Poison Control Center recommends taking these steps if someone is poisoned.

 - Stay calm.
 Not all medicines or chemicals cause poisoning.

-- If the person has passed out or is not breathing, call 9-1-1 or your local emergency number right away.
+- If the person has passed out or is not breathing, call 911 or the local emergency number right away.

 - For an inhaled poison such as carbon monoxide, get the person into fresh air right away.

 - For poison on the skin, take off any clothing touched by the poison.
 Rinse the person's skin with running water for 15 to 20 minutes.